 Who gets a mast cell disorder?

 These conditions are not very common.
-It occurs in about 1 in 150,000 people.
-The most common type - urticaria pigmentosa (see Symptoms, below) - is seen in 1 person in every 1,000 who attends a skin (dermatology) clinic.
+Altogether, they occur in about 1 in 150,000 people.
+The most common type - urticaria pigmentosa (see section on symptoms, below) - is seen in 1 person in every 1,000 who attends a skin (dermatology) clinic.

 What are the symptoms of mast cell disorders?